North America 1871 CE

 Mexico does not share in this growing prosperity.
 It is now experiencing the start of its two-decade long Revolution (1910-29).

-Over these past few decades, the exepriences of the USA and Canada have been broadly similar, though with significant differences.
+Over these past few decades, the experiences of the USA and Canada have been broadly similar, though with significant differences.
 For both nations, despite the Great Depression of the 1930’s, the general trend has been towards greater and greater prosperity: the spread of automobiles and good roads; of radios, TVs, refrigerators and other consumer goods; of industrial mass-production, and skyscrapers changing the skylines of all North American cities.
-Both nations fought in World Wars 1 and 2.
+Both nations fought in World War 1 and World War 2.
 However, the Americans went through the Prohibition years, whilst Canadians did not; and the Canadians, with their close ties to Britain, entered both wars at the very beginning, whilst in each case the US came in later (but then made a decisive difference).

 As of 1960, both the USA and Canada stand together as close allies and as members of NATO against the Communist threat.

-Mexico remains far poorer than her two northern neighbours; however, she has made substantial progress, both economically and politically, since the end of her Revolution in 1929.
+Mexico remains far poorer than her two northern neighbors; however, she has made substantial progress, both economically and politically, since the end of her Revolution in 1929.

 The past few decades have seen North American living standards, already the highest in the world, continue to climb.
 The signing of NAFTA (the North American Free Trade Agreement, signed 1994) has welded Canada, the USA and Mexico more closely into one pan-continental economic area.
 Canadian and US economic integration, already strong, has been enhanced still further, and the presence of Mexico within the agreement has provided a major boost to that country’s prosperity.
 Other less welcome links between these countries have been apparent in the illegal drugs trade, which has undermined law and order in significant portions Mexico and caused immense misery there, and the increasing flows of migration, much of it illegal.